Are people haggling you on price?

 Focus on repeat clients

 And, happy clients will be your best advocates when gaining new clients.

-There is something magical about hearing a testimonial from a satisfied buyer, and it’s a very compelling validation of your products, services and price!
+There is something magical about hearing a testimonial from a satisfied buyer, and it is a very compelling validation of your products, services, and prices!

-Keep your clients happy, and you will find more people who will want to do business with you.
+When you make your clients very happy, you will find even more people who will want to do business with you.